phuc291004/BackEnd-FontEnd-Web-Attack-Detection-/README.md

    The backend processes the CSV using the trained models and returns predictions to the frontend indicating possible attacks.

+4. Usage
-4. UsageStart backend (python try.py)
+   Start backend (python try.py)
    Start frontend (npm run dev)
    Upload or provide a CSV file with network logs.
    View predictions on the frontend, which indicate potential attacks.